True Percula Clown Fish Pair

 Native to reefs across Oceania, the Indo-Pacific, and off the coast of Australia, the True Percula Clownfish is also known as the Clown Anemonefish.
 In the wild, this member of the Pomacentridae family grows to about 4-1/2 inches; however, captive specimens rarely exceed 3-1/2 inches in length.
 In the home aquarium, the True Percula Clownfish requires an aquarium of at least 20 gallons with a fair amount of live rock.

 Since the True Percula Clownfish is an omnivore, it requires a varied diet consisting of both meaty foods and herbivore preparations.
 Though not as hardy as the Ocellaris Clownfish, once acclimated to your system and eating, the True Percula Clownfish is a good candidate for reef aquariums.
 If already paired, the female Percula Clownfish is the larger fish.
-The Percula Clownfish, like several other clownfish, can be bred in the home aquarium, and is one of the most common "starter" fish for saltwater breeders.True Percula Clown Fish Pair, Amphiprion Percula available at the best price from Kraken Corals
+The Percula Clownfish, like several other clownfish, can be bred in the home aquarium, and is one of the most common "starter" fish for saltwater breeders.True Percula Clown Fish Pair, Amphiprion Percula, Marine Fish available at the best price to buy now at Kraken Corals & Aquatics

 |Latin Name||Amphiprion Percula|